wjuan-mob/mobilecoind-buddy/README.md

 we can import the rust API crates and get all the nice type checking, compared to python.)

 This is a rapid prototype meant for demos or for developer use.
-It isn't really meant to be a user-facing product and may have some rough edges.
+It isn't really meant to be a user-facing product and may have some rough edges, particularly around starting it.
+However, it has been engineered with proper architecture and error handling, and should be good at what it does.

 ## Quickstart